Kevinconnu/makeDemo/README.md

 # makeDemo

-This demo was copied from <https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/>.
+This demo originated from <https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/>, then it was copied from <https://github.com/hoppersroppers/makeDemo>

 You can check out the code located in the three files (hellomake.c, hellofunc.c, and hellomake.h and read the Makefile) to understand what is going on... or you can not.